anna-liao/blog/quickstart/content/about/_index.md

 ## Lawrence Berkeley Lab

-At LBL, I was an engineer supporting research to inform energy policy.
-The two primary areas I worked in are 1) energy efficiency in residential and small commercial buildings and 2) smart grid and distribution grid.
+I was an engineer supporting research to inform energy policy.
+I worked on projects in the areas of 1) energy efficiency in residential and small commercial buildings and 2) smart grid and distribution grid.

+Some cool projects I worked on during this time:

+* **Monitoring residential hot water consumption.** The purpose of this project was to examine energy and water waste of residential hot water distribution systems.
+We made our own flowmeters to monitor water flow at 1 second resolution.
+We deployed a wireless sensor network in multiple homes to monitor water flow at all water end uses and energy consumption of the water heater.
+This was streamed to our server at LBL such that we could view real-time consumption.
+An example of what we could determine with this data is how long a person left the hot water tap on before a shower (and that corresponds to water and energy waste).

+* **Demonstrating a low-cost embedded device to enable demand response (DR) for 1 kW dinky loads.** Traditionally, a system to enable DR in a 1 MW aluminum smelter costs $50k.
+This is because if the electric utility is counting on shedding 1 MW load, the DR device must reliably shut off that load.
+Most of the cost of that system is to ensure reliability.
+The premise for our project is to demonstrate a low cost (approx. $100) device to enable DR for all the 1 kW "dinky loads" such as the community theater or small office building.
+Even if we can get 90% reliability, then we can shed 900 kW in 1000 dinky loads.
+For this project, we deployed embedded PCs in remote buildings that can receive DR signals to shut off load remotely by controlling the thermostat.

 ## NASA Jet Propulsion Lab